A Square

 After drawing all the posts, go back and draw a horizontal rail across the middle of the posts (at half the post height) to complete the fence.

-let pen = Pen() let postW: Double = 18 let postH: Double = 60 let gap: Double = 12 let count = 8 // 1.
-Draw all posts in a row // your code here // 2.
-Return to left, climb to half height, draw horizontal rail // your code here
+let postW: Double = 18 let postH: Double = 60 let gap: Double = 12 let count = 8 let baseY: Double = -40 // 1.
+Draw all posts in a row, centred around the origin // 2.
+Draw a horizontal rail at half post height spanning all posts // your code here

 |---|---|